peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public long ToDoubleBits();

-Converts this value to a 64-bit floating-point number.
+Converts this value to its closest equivalent as a 64-bit floating-point number, expressed as an integer in the IEEE 754 binary64 format.
+The half-even rounding mode is used.
+If this value is a NaN, sets the high bit of the 64-bit floating point number's significand area for a quiet NaN, and clears it for a signaling NaN.
+Then the other bits of the significand area are set to the lowest bits of this object's unsigned significand, and the next-highest bit of the significand area is set if those bits are all zeros and this is a signaling NaN.

 <b>Return Value:</b>

-This number, converted to a 64-bit floating-point number.
-The return value can express positive infinity or negative infinity if this value exceeds the range of a 64-bit floating point number.
+The closest 64-bit binary floating-point number to this value, expressed as an integer in the IEEE 754 binary64 format.
+The return value can be positive infinity or negative infinity if this value exceeds the range of a 64-bit floating point number.

 <a id="ToEDecimal"></a>
 ### ToEDecimal